danyhappy564-cmyk/SPT-InteractableExfilsAPI-zzap--Bootleg-/README.md

             "Example Interaction",
             isDisabled,
             () => {
-                // this part of the code is ran when the player interact with this prompt item NotificationManagerClass.DisplayMessageNotification("Simple Interaction Example Selected!");
+                // This part of the code is ran when the player interact with this prompt item NotificationManagerClass.DisplayMessageNotification("Simple Interaction Example Selected!");
             }
         );

-        // here you have control over the ordering of the actions List<CustomExfilAction> actions = [customExfilAction];
+        // Here you have control over the ordering of the actions List<CustomExfilAction> actions = [customExfilAction];

         return new OnActionsAppliedResult(actions);